Learn how I have been maintaining an easy sourdough starter without daily feedings or discards for decades and still

 When you are ready to bake or use your sourdough starter, simply remember to keep a bit left.
 Now, you can go back to the top and repeat the steps outlined there.

-How long can I keep the sourdough starter in the refrigerator?
+How long can you keep the sourdough starter in the refrigerator?

 My short answer: I have kept it there for 6 weeks and still used it successfully.

 Here’s my longer answer: Having had my sourdough starter sit in the fridge for 6 weeks was pushing it a little.
 It had a strong, almost pungent smell.
 At that point, I definitely recommend taking it out 2 to 3 days before you’d like to use it and do 2-3 feedings with discards.
 While I don’t recommend letting your starter sit in the fridge that long on a regular basis, I baked with it without any problems.

 Usually, I keep my whole-grain sourdough starter in the refrigerator for about 10 days or so.
 Even keeping it for 2-3 weeks is no problem.
 However, people have told me that they had “forgotten” their sourdough starter in the back of their fridge for over 6 months, and was still fine.

 Which sourdough method is best for YOU?

 Now that you know how easy it is to keep a no-maintenance sourdough starter, you can also decide which method works best for you.
 As I mentioned above, I sometimes add a feeding and a discard to my starters to give them a boost or if I want to bake more than one bread.
 I like to call this my “hybrid method”.